 - Loan paperwork

 - Medicare information (if applicable)

-While you may feel overwhelmed with the mountain of paperwork to take care of, it's not as cumbersome when you tackle one task at a time.
+While you may feel overwhelmed with the mountain of paperwork that comes with someone's death, one way to make it less overwhelming is to tackle a single task at a time.

-- The first thing you must do is figure out how much money you have and how much debt your spouse owes.
-You will have to pay this debt before you and other beneficiaries will be able to receive assets.
-You are also required to file a tax return for your spouse to find out if you need to pay taxes.
+- Address outstanding debt - The first thing you must do is figure out how much money you have and how much debt your spouse owes.
+You'll have to pay off the debt before you and other beneficiaries will be able to receive assets.
+You're also required to file a tax return for your spouse to find out if you need to pay taxes.

-- The next thing you should do is change the name on the will, bank accounts, bills, and insurance policies.
-Don't forget to change the name on real estate and cars.
+- Change the name on their accounts - The next thing you should do is change the name on the will, bank accounts, bills, and insurance policies.
+Don't forget to change the name on real estate and cars, as well.
 If you and your spouse shared credit cards, contact the credit card companies and ask them to leave your name but remove your spouse's.
 Don't close credit cards and open new ones because you will lose some of the good credit if you paid on those cards as required.

 - Contact Social Security - You need to contact Social Security if your spouse received benefits.
 This is true of any pensions or retirement income as well.